BenevolenceMessiah/multimodal-discord-bot/README.md

 MAX_LINES=25                    # How many past messages to store HIDE_THOUGHT_PROCESS=false      # Set to true to hide the thought process block AGENTIC_TOOLCALL=true           # set to “false” to disable all Tool Call parsing
+# Verbosity:
+# Control how much of the LLM's commentary is shown around tool calls.
+When
+# VERBOSE is set to 'true', the bot will include the assistant's narrative
+# before and after issuing a tool call (e.g. “Sure thing, let me do that…”
+# and “Here is your generated image!”).
+When 'false' (the default), only
+# the tool-call line and the generated result are sent to Discord.
+VERBOSE=false

 # Cache & Storage
 REDIS_ENABLED=true